Jaipur – Exploring the pinks of the city!

 I have a very strong affinity towards Rajasthan – it’s culture, people, and its music.
 Having been to different parts of Rajasthan, with every city I visit, I fall more in love with this state.

-The first time I visited Rajasthan was in 2007 as part of a school trip, and I would like to believe, the memories of that time have kept me crazy about the place till now.
+The first time I visited Rajasthan was in 2007.
+It was a part of a school trip, and I believe, the memories of that time have kept me crazy about the place till now.

 But this time it was different.
-This time, I was planning (at least tried to plan) the whole trip, and I was going to show around to my mom, and also capture lots and lots of pictures and take videos.
+This time, I was planning (at least tried to plan) the whole trip.
+I was going to show around to my mom, and also capture lots and lots of pictures and take videos.

-In this post, I share tips on how to reach Jaipur, where to stay, and see, eat and shop at.
+In this post, I share tips on how to reach Jaipur, where to stay, and top places to see, eat and shop at.

 How to reach Jaipur?